Nagging injuries and small aches or pains can occur at any time.

-NOTE -- This is by no means an excuse to avoid seeing a doctor when you feel you need professional help.
+Note: This is by no means an excuse to avoid seeing a doctor when you feel you need professional help.

 Stew, I am just starting to train for a future in Special Ops.
 I am finishing my athletic career this year in college (football) after a broken ankle.
 I still have two years to start preparing for my future after college, and I am leaning toward Navy (SEAL) or Army SF, but that is another question for down the road.
-Right now, I am more concerned with starting a new style of workouts, losing weight, and running longer distances.
+Right now, I am more concerned with starting a new style of workouts, losing weight and running longer distances.
 What are some of the injuries I can avoid by making this transition?
 I ask you because I have read you had a similar journey.
 Thanks for your time and service.
 Kevin

 Great question.
-Below are several links from previous articles that explain in greater detail all of the different ailments that can occur when a heavy body runs, changes from heavy lifts to high rep calisthenics, rucks, and swims, and swim with fins (ankles !@#!).
+Below are several links from previous articles that explain in greater detail all of the different ailments that can occur when a heavy body runs, changes from heavy lifts to high-rep calisthenics, rucks, swims -- and swim with fins (ankles !@#!).

-Lower Back Pain – Doing higher repetitions of lifts, calisthenics, fireman carries, bear crawls, sit-ups, or flutterkicks, can lead to a strain of the lower back.
-It might just appear as a spasm at first, but lower back/lumbar strains can seriously slow you down to the point that you cannot run, ruck, do sit-ups, or even swim with fins.
+Lower-Back Pain: Doing higher repetitions of lifts, calisthenics, fireman carries, bear crawls, sit-ups or flutter kicks can strain the lower back.
+It might just appear as a spasm at first, but lower back/lumbar strains can slow you down to the point that you cannot run, ruck, do sit-ups or even swim with fins.

-Shoulder Injuries – Most injuries you will see will be lower extremity injuries, but since the shoulder is the most versatile joint, pay attention to it.
+Shoulder Injuries: Most injuries you will see will be lower-extremity injuries, but since the shoulder is the most versatile joint, pay attention to it.
 With the shoulder's versatility, there is vulnerability.
-This is especially true with high repetition pushups, dips, pullups, push presses, and other over head or carry exercises.
+This is especially true with high-repetition push-ups, dips, pull-ups, push presses, and other overhead or carry exercises.

-When to See a Doctor About Overuse Injuries
+- When to See a Doctor About Overuse Injuries

-Ask the MD: Becoming a Stronger Runner – Avoid Injury
+- Ask the MD: Becoming a Stronger Runner -- Avoid Injury

-How to Prevent Running Injuries
+- How to Prevent Running Injuries

-Best Shoulder Prehab Workout
+- Best Shoulder Prehab Workout